somatisch/somatisch-site/_includes/introduction.md

 ### Introduction

+- somatisch.io history
-somatisch.io history - some notes on why I started it and what I hope do with it.
-A little biography , philosophy of engagement and model.
+- some notes on why I started it
+- what I hope do with it.
+- a little biography
+- philosophy of engagement and model.